 Importance of Water Quality

-Maintaining high water quality is important for public health and environmental sustainability, as it reduces water pollution that can harm humans and aquatic life.
-Clean and profitable water supply systems, including those using reclaimed water and wastewater treatment facilities, help communities provide safe drinking water and adequate sanitation, addressing health risks from pollutants like phosphorus and nitrogen.
+High water quality is key for public health and the environment.
+It reduces pollution that harms humans and aquatic life.
+Clean water systems, including reclaimed water, provide safe drinking water and sanitation.

-Furthermore, tackling environmental challenges like excessive nutrient runoff and improving septic tanks can contribute to better lake management and groundwater health, ensuring safe resources for future generations while supporting sustainable development practices.
+Improving septic tanks and tackling environmental challenges like nutrient runoff can also help.
+This ensures safe resources for future generations while supporting sustainable development practices.

 3 Sustainable Solutions That Improve Water Quality